jh-midi/portmidi-sml/README.md

 * portmidi libs are provided for 64bits : tested on Arch Linux, openSUSE Leap 15.3, Mac Catalina and Windows10
 * *Note : on Ubuntu Studio, timestamp don't work.*
 #### Windows users : before using portmidi you have to set portmidi.dll executable => see Wiki
-* Click [Wiki](https://github.com/jh-midi/portmidi-sml/wiki) : this is help for installing PolyML on Windows allowing compiling.
+* Click [Windows Cygwin](https://github.com/jh-midi/portmidi-sml/blob/main/Windows_Cygwin.md) : this is help for installing PolyML on Windows allowing compiling.